google/OpenSK/docs/boards/nrf52840_dongle.md

 ### Buttons and LEDs

 The bigger, white button conveys user presence to the application.
-Some actions like register and login will make the board blink, asking you to confirm the transaction with a button press.
-The small, sideways pointing buttong next to it restarts the board.
+Some actions like register and login will make the dongle blink, asking you to confirm the transaction with a button press.
+The small, sideways pointing buttong next to it restarts the dongle.

-The 4 LEDs show the state of the app.
+The 2 LEDs show the state of the app.
 There are different patterns:

 | Pattern                            | Cause                  |
 |------------------------------------|------------------------|